substantial/authorization_attrs/README.md

 ## Benchmarks

-Benchmarks exist to help identify weaknesses in the code base and help developers make decisions about where this framework may be helpful.
+Benchmarks are available to help identify weaknesses in the code base and help developers make decisions about where this framework may be helpful.
 Run them
 with: